A priori bounds and degeneration of Herman rings with bounded type rotation number: Waves

 There exists a level $n+m$ combinatorial piece $J \subset \overline{I_{t+1} \backslash J_t}$ such that amongst every level $n+m$ subpiece of $\overline{I_{t+1}\backslash J_t}$, the width of leaves of $\Omega'_t$ landing on $J$ is the widest.
 Our choice of $m$ guarantees that leaves of $\Omega''_t$ that land on $J$ lie in $\mathcal{F}_\tau(J)$, yielding

 Therefore, by combining (\ref{ineq:wave-02}), (\ref{ineq:wave-03}), and (\ref{ineq:wave-04}), we obtain $W_\tau(J) \succ \alpha W(\Omega)$. \end{proof}

-The lemma holds because if otherwise, the claim above would give us an infinite sequence of waves $\Omega_t$ of uniformly bounded length and exponentially increasing width, which contradicts the compactness of $\Hq$. \end{proof}
+The proposition holds because if otherwise, the claim above would give us an infinite sequence of waves $\Omega_t$ of uniformly bounded length and exponentially increasing width, which contradicts the compactness of $\Hq$. \end{proof}